Asymptotics of linear differential systems and application to quasi-normal modes of nonrotating black holes: Conclusion

 \acknowledgements{ We would like to thank Oleg Lisovyi for instructive discussions and guidance on the mathematics literature, as well as Emanuele Berti and Vitor Cardoso for very useful correspondence on quasi-normal modes.
+We also thank Leo Stein for pointing out a case which was not covered in our previous version.
 We have used Mathematica for many of the calculations involved in this work.
 KN acknowledges the support from the CNRS grant 80PRIME and thanks the Laboratory of Physics at the ENS in Paris for its hospitality. }